datatrail-jhu/12_package/manuscript/09_release.md

 Once you're sure you're within your package's R project, the next thing we're going to do is set up an SSH key so that you don't have to put your username and password in every time you push to GitHub.
 Now, we'll note that this SSH key will only work for *this* workspace.
 Any other workspaces in RStudio Cloud will require you to set up a separate SSH key.

 To get started, we'll first let git know who you are as we've done previously.
-Be sure to inlcude *your* GitHub username and email when you run the following in the **Terminal** (not the Console):
+Be sure to include *your* GitHub username and email when you run the following in the **Terminal** (not the Console):

 ```
 git config --global user.name "JaneEverydayDoe"